-Relevant clause u/r 5(1) Prescribed Requirement Particulars (i) Ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year Ratio of the remuneration of Mr. T Shivaraman, Managing Director & CEO to the median remuneration of the employees 0.83:1.
-(The appointment of Mr. T Shivaraman as Managing Director & CEO was approved by the shareholders on June 30, 2022 and the remuneration paid thereupon is considered for the calculation.) (ii) Percentage increase in remuneration of each Mr. T Shivaraman, MD & CEO - NA( Appointed during the year) Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in Ms. J Kotteswari, CFO - Nil the financial year Ms. M Kirithika -CS - 21% (iii) Percentage increase in the median remuneration of employees in the financial year Nil (iv) Number of permanent employees on the rolls of company as at 31st March 2023 4 Nos. (v) in the salaries of employees other than the Average increase in remuneration of Managerial Personnel - 14% managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification Average decrease in remuneration of employees other than the Managerial Personnel - 48% thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration The decrease in remuneration of other than managerial personnel is on account of the resignation/retirements during the financial year (vi) Affirmation that the remuneration is as per the remuneration policy of the company The remuneration is as per the Nomination and Remuneration Policy for the Directors, Key Managerial Personnel and Other Employees of the Company, formulated pursuant to the provisions of Section 178 of the Companies Act, 2013
+Relevant clause u/r 5(1) Prescribed Requirement Particulars (i) Ratio of the remuneration of Mr. T Shivaraman, Managing Director & CEO to the median remuneration of the employees of the company is 0.98:1. (ii) Percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year Mr. T Shivaraman, MD & CEO -Nil Ms. J Kotteswari, CFO-Nil Ms. M Kirithika -CS - 16% (iii) Percentage increase in the median remuneration of employees in the financial year 14% (iv) Number of permanent employees on the rolls of company as at March 31, 2024 4 Nos. (v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration Average increase/decrease in remuneration of employees other than the Managerial Personnel: - Nil (vi) Affirmation that the remuneration is as per the remuneration policy of the company The remuneration is as per the Nomination and Remuneration Policy for the Directors, Key Managerial Personnel and Other Employees of the Company, formulated pursuant to the provisions of Section 178 of the Companies Act, 2013